ShakirKhurshid/content-aware-recolor-Pytorch/readme.md

 # Content Aware Image Recolorization
 A deep neural network  which recolors an image according to a given target colour that is useful to express images in various colour concepts.
 The network is capable of performing a content-aware recolorization based on the target palette.
+The main features are:

+- A convolutional encoder that extracts features from the input image
+- A convolutional decoder that generates a colourized output image
+- A perceptual loss function that measures the similarity between the output and the ground truth images
+- A dataset loader that can handle different image formats and sizes

 ### Results
 ![Results](DL2022/Samples/results.png)